Dear New Whippet Owner- getting your whippet puppy

 Coats and fleeces:

 You will discover that whippets are fair-weather beasts and dislike being cold or wet.
 Walking on a rainy day may be a challenge so invest in a raincoat and also a fleece for your dog.
 Here are some tips to help with reluctant walkers on those days where it is a little too hot or cold!
-Also consider staying home with some sniffy games for mental stimulation on rainy days.
+Consider staying home with some sniffy games for mental stimulation on rainy days- this took us a long time to surrender to but we are so glad that we did.

 whippet gifts